-I will be upfront and frank on this issue: I have experienced years of severe depression, emotional instability, and exhibited the erratic and destructive behavior that so often accompanies such emotional disorders.
+I will be frank on this issue: I have experienced years of severe depression, emotional instability, and exhibited the erratic and destructive behavior that so often accompanies such emotional disorders.
 While I never succumbed to substance abuse in the way Williams allegedly did, my physical and mental health deteriorated due to my emotional instability.
 Like Williams I sought professional medical help along with assistance from family and friends after long suffering in silence.
 I attended weekly psychological therapy sessions with numerous counselors, I saw various psychiatrists and took countless cocktails of psychotropic medication, I attended group counseling meetings, and so on.
 Many things helped, but many things didn’t.
 Often times I felt I was treading water.
 I felt I was doing enough to survive and function on a basic level, go to classes, do homework, and not fall apart, but that was about it.

 Sometimes counseling sessions and medications were effective (one of the few things I did well during my treatment was attend therapy and take medications consistently, which is crucial for recovery), sometimes they weren’t.
 One counselor might relate to me and speak to my problems, offering helpful advice and guidance on how to deal with my problems, while another might be borderline useless.
 Often times the drugs I took didn’t do anything to help stabilize my mood, other times they worked but also came accompanied by a myriad of debilitating side effects (increased tendency toward weight gain, sexual dysfunction, extreme lethargy and drowsiness, etc), while still other magical pills and tablets fit somewhere in between.